Ep.41 Designing a circular future through collaboration

 John: I know that your own journey is about regional prosperity, and resilience, and I think that talks volumes about it.

 Sarah: We've been in an entirely different, really disrupted world with COVID and now we've got what's happening in the war in Ukraine.
 And that is changing the economic dynamics really quickly.
 Petrol is a lot more expensive, gas is a lot more expensive and urea, one of the fertiliser inputs is incredibly expensive.
 That one has tripled in the last year.
-Over 90% of that is coming from China.
+Over 90 per cent of that is coming from China.
 What does that mean for our supply chains?
 That's the kind of thing that we can think about in circular economy, in terms of producing that kind of product here using waste.
 So we can use our waste to produce hydrogen, hydrogen can produce ammonia, and ammonia can become urea and we could produce that here.

 John: Now it was an exciting launch of the future ready renewable hydrogen ecosystem project, which is being led by Goulburn Valley Water.
 Where else do you see the water sector playing in the circular economy?